petedejoy/documentation/v2/clickstream/destinations/intercom.md

 ![intercom5](../../../images/intercom5.png)

 From here, click on the `API Keys` on the left hand panel to access your App Id and API Key.
-Your App ID will look something like: `9iefb489`
+Your App ID will look something like this: `9iefb489`

 ![intercom6](../../../images/intercom6.png)

-### Astronomer Platform Set-Up.
+### Astronomer Side

 Enter your App ID and API Key into the Intercom connector on your Astronomer dashboard.